ElenaBlejan/Proiect-Practic-TM/README.md

 # SQL Section

-For  SQL section I created a database "Employee_OrangeHRM" with 4 (tabelas) tabels:
+For SQL section I created the database "Employee_OrangeHRM" with 5 (tabelas) tabels:

 •	PersonalDetails